Honda Insight Insurance Rates

 Rates are averaged for all Honda Insight models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Honda Insight Insurance
+How to Find Cheaper Honda Insight Insurance

-- You may be able to save as much as $150 per year just by shopping early and online
+- You may be able to save as much as $150 per year just by quoting online well ahead of the renewal date

 Rate Tables and Charts